Wednesday, December 21, 2011

 Almost Hallowe'en

 The clocks have just gone back, and I've got a whole extra hour to do all the things I've been putting off.
 I took the dogs to Wigtown a couple of weeks ago, the Scottish book town.
 It was quiet, out of season, and I have to wonder how long they can hold out against t'internet.
-I hope we don't lose the joy of bookbrowsing entirely - there's nothing like finding the book you never you needed, or even that such a book existed, just in the course of wandering through a shop.
+I hope we don't lose the joy of bookbrowsing entirely - there's nothing like finding the book you never knew you needed, or even that such a book existed, just in the course of wandering through a shop.

 Galloway, where Wigtown is, is very green and full of cows.
 We stayed near Whauphill, where there was a big shiny red tractor factory, or dealership or something - we always knew we were nearly home when we saw a long row of tractors.
 There's not much in that part of the world, but there are good beaches close at hand.